romanpauk/dingo/docs/advanced-topics.md

 - runtime registration errors surface as exceptions during resolution, while compile-time bindings can diagnose declared graph errors during compilation
 - shared resolutions can act as a cache for already-built objects
-- `shared_cyclical` supports cycles through two-phase construction and should be treated as a constrained escape hatch rather than the default model
+- `shared_cyclical` supports runtime and static cycles through two-phase construction and should be treated as a constrained escape hatch rather than the default model

 For a first pass through the project, read [Getting Started](getting-started.md) and [Core Concepts](core-concepts.md) first.